tarkhasi/sbita-bookly-ui/README.md

 # SbiTa Bookly Ui (Add-on)
-SbiTa Bookly Ui add-on x allows you to have a better ui of services, staffs and categories in the Bookly plugin.
+Important: This plugin is an add-on that requires the Bookly installed and activated.
+[View Bookly page](https://wordpress.org/plugins/bookly-responsive-appointment-booking-tool/).
+Sbita Bookly Ui (Add-on) that allows you to have a better user interface of Services, Staff members and Categories in the Bookly plugin.

+Free:
+services shortcode

 ## Shortcodes
 ```